Buddha’s Birthday in South Korea // The Complete 2025 Guide

 Buddha’s Birthday in South Korea - Buddhism

-Prince of a small Indian kingdom, he lives in opulence due to his rank without having a contact with either the outside of the palace, or with poverty, misery, or death.
+Prince of a small Indian kingdom, he lives in opulence due to his rank without having contact with either the outside of the palace, or with poverty, misery, or death.

 It is only after furtive outings that he realizes what misery is.